LivelyCarpet87/BIO-Capstone-Project/BIO_Capstone_ProjectV2.md

 ## CER

-**Claim 1:**
+**Claim:**

 The length of the epidemic initially increases when the average number of persons met per day increases because it increases the chances for the virus to spread but not quickly enough to increase the immune population to slow its spread.
+The projected length of the epidemic decreases when the avg. amount of people met per day increases above 2.1 persons because herd immunity occurs sooner.

 **Evidence 1:**